NianNour/AlertSystem/README.md

 - 📡 Sends SMS alerts via AT commands over UART to the SIM800C GSM module
 - 🌡️ Monitors ambient temperature using a DS18B20 digital sensor
-- 📈 Sends status updates every 15 minutes when temperature is in normal range
+- 📈 Sends status updates every 15 minutes (and in the begining) when temperature is in normal range
 - ⚠️ Sends immediate alerts for high (> 30°C) or low (< 10°C) temperature
 - ✅ Notifies when temperature returns to normal after a warning